In accordance with Diocesan regulations,

 Our Benefice SO is Maureen Lamey 01751 417675

 Please see the 'Safeguarding' page for more details

-Founded by early saints, Lastingham has been a place of prayer, peace, hospitality and Christian mission for well over 1000 years.
-This beautiful ancient church of St Mary is particularly famous for its unique crypt, which was built on the site of the AD 654 monastery, and is where St Cedd is believed to be buried.
-You can find out more about our history in About Us.
+St Mary's in Lastingham has been a place of prayer, peace, hospitality and Christian mission for well over 1000 years.
+This beautiful ancient church is particularly famous for its unique crypt, which was built on the site of the AD 654 monastery, and is where St Cedd is believed to be buried.

-The church is normally open during daylight hours and we are fortunate in welcoming many visitors.
-As you come to this beautiful part of North Yorkshire, we hope that you will share with us the joyous sense of peace and God's love that can be found in the heritage of centuries of Christianity within our church and its ancient crypt.
+As you come to this beautiful part of North Yorkshire, we hope that you are still able to share with us the joyous sense of peace and God's love that can be found in the heritage of centuries of Christianity in this area.